We’re Nothing But Blood

 He’d feel vindicated when Isaac got dangerous, when the cuts wound up deeper than intended and Isaac was too far gone to care, when the hands around his throat would plunge him into unconsciousness six times in five minutes, leaving him disoriented and unable to swallow without pain.
 He’d push and push and push the limits; take a belt lash to the face and demand it around his neck.
 He’d watch sweat bead up on Isaac’s forehead and look him in his mismatched eyes and say, almost coaxingly, “I want to watch you let me die.”

-At some point in their downward spiral together, Isaac had asked “what they were,” and Kato had flinched away from the question in the way he never did from a blow.
+Then, at some point in their downward spiral together, Isaac had asked “what they were,” and Kato had flinched away from the question in the way he never did from a blow.

 What were they?
 They were sick.
 They were rabid, they were two vicious animals that got off on blood in the air, on the floor, staining their tongues.
 They weren’t anything with a label.
 They definitely weren’t lovers.